-Sung by Margaret, Shannon and Fionna Noodin.
+Sung by Margaret Noodin and her daughters, Shannon and Fionna Noori.

 The lyrics for this song were adapted from Brenda MacIntyre’s original version on the “Awakening” CD by Spirit Wind featuring Brenda MacIntyre.
 Anishinaabe words by Margaret Noodin.
 The song will always be dedicated to Brenda’s son Quinn Taylor, and is a gift from Creator, Eagle and the spirit of the drum.
 This song came to help heal the people.